mlang-dev/m/README.md

 ![mandelbrot set](/mandelbrotset.png)

-You can zoom in for more details.
+You can zoom in to see more details at [https://mlang.dev](https://mlang.dev).

 <img src="mandelbrotset_demo.gif" width="400" height="320"/>